divyapusuluru/divyapusuluru/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on creating a website and also improving the UI of few other Repos.
 - 🙂 They will be soon here with working
-- 👯 I’m looking to collaborate with the people who knows Angular.
+- 👯 I’m looking to collaborate with the backend developers who uses MySQL or MongoDB.
 - 📫 You can reach me at divyapusuluru@gmail.com

 <!--